inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ### Are there goods AI can produce at a scale that changes the comparison?

 Plausibly, there are goods AI can produce _much faster_ and more efficiently than humans could ever hope to.
 We sort of went through this with furniture.
 It started as hand-crafted artisanal pieces that took weeks to months [TODO](example link), went to artisan workshops a-la the arts and crafts movement [TODO](link to William Morris stuff), then got industrialized, regularized and logisticsed down to a local minimum.
 If you're in North America today, getting a chair means paying IKEA or Amazon somewhere between $20 and $200 depending on the chair, then waiting for it to arrive the following morning.
 Are there other things this same process is still waiting to be applied to, which we would be very happy with in retrospect?
+[TODO](should I even keep this example in the section?)

 # Vs. AI Maximalists/EAcc

 ![A Safetyist debating a Maximalist in front of the gleaming techno-utopian Maximalist city](/static/img/ai-safety-territory/008--safetyist-vs-maximalist.png)

 This is, in many ways, the exact opposite set of disagreements between the Abolitionists and the Safetyists.
 The cruxes might seem like they'd be inversed, but only partially.
 We should resist the temptation to argue with Maximalists on the grounds of "AI won't do as much good as you think".
 Grant them any non-infinite amount of good and move forward to the cruxes we care about.
-Plausibly you might even grant an _infinite_ amount of good?
-I'm unsure how this would cash out because it would have to run into the effectively-infinite downside of loss-of-control or extinction risk?

 ## Does AI have risks, tradeoffs or downsides at all?

 The extreme disagreement here is over whether AI has downsides at all.
 This might be phrased literally as "AI will be smarter than we are, it will make none of our mistakes", or as something more nuanced like "On a long enough timescale, the world will be in a better state than we could imagine despite short term setbacks".
-On some level, this is one of my problems with ["The Plan" from AI 2040](TODO).
-By the end of it, our biggest disagreements are implied to be...dividing up galactic real-estate?
-Which is an obviously utopian kind of far-future end state.
 The arguments here are going to revolve around

 1. whether there is any downside that comes from AI at all that stays with us on the relevant timescale
 2. whether there is any downside severe enough that it effectively truncates any timeline.
 Presumably loss-of-control risks or existential risks fit this bill, so arguments might hinge around how likely and severe we find those risks.

 ## Can AI be net bad?

 Once we're past establishing whether there are downsides at all, the next set of disagreements revolves around whether AI will be net-bad by default.
 A Maximalist can grant that there are some risks and tradeoffs, but still argue that with no additional Safety input, the effect will be net good, possibly by a wide margin.
 And, assuming we avoid extinction and loss-of-control, if that's true, a Maximalist agenda is still worth following.
-I suspect that the strongest arguments against here are going to be things showcasing recent alignment issues that made it into the wild.
+I suspect that the strongest arguments against here are going to be things showcasing recent alignment/control issues that made it into the wild.
 In particular [the Huggingface incident](https://www.lesswrong.com/posts/xPAxz4g96uKz9FrHs/what-happened-openai-and-huggingface#The_Shorter_Version) and [the gym incident](https://www.bbc.com/news/articles/cn0nww2qlp7o); things that point to "AIs are harder to control than we would have thought last year".

 ### Could AI have catastrophic or existential downsides?

-My impression of most Maximalists is that they tend to be either straight up disbelieve existential/catastrophic downsides, or possibly believe that they're extremely unlikely.
+My impression of most Maximalists is that they tend to either outright disbelieve existential/catastrophic downsides, or believe that they're extremely unlikely.
 To some extent, we can use contemporary examples here same as in the "is AI net bad case".
 This section might also benefit from distilled, straightforward loss-of-control-scenario arguments that combine current loss of control incidents, combined with pointing to the recent "All Lawful Use" deals the DoW signed with US companies.
 Plausibly even someone who had a low probability on catastrophic outcomes before having this information, should give it some credence after noticing that the US government is actively working towards them.

 ### Can individually beneficial uses of AI add up to a collectively bad outcome?

-There are probably scenarios we could think of that involve various collective action outcomes which can be exacerbated by AI.
-This might be more an argument about collective action _than_ AI, but we could think of examples in the disinformation/slop media space that fit here.
+Even if we agree that AI does good on balance, we still need to grapple with the possibility that individually beneficial uses of AI collectively produce harmful equilibria.
+There can be disagreement over whether this kind of effect can overwhelm the net-goodness of the ultimate outcome.

 ### Can increasing AI capability increase its downsides as well as its benefits?